-An introduction to an icon:
+An introduction to an icon: the Pagoda by Mercedes

 Mercedes-Benz never intended the 300SL Gullwing to go into production as a road car.
 It was the Austrian-born, New York-based importer Max Hoffman who suggested the idea during a directors meeting in Stuttgart in 1953.
 With America enjoying a booming post-war economic period, the time was right to introduce a racing car for the road, aimed squarely at wealthy enthusiasts.
 An initial order of 1000 cars was planned, with the road car making it’s debut at the 1954 New York Auto Show.
+Little did they know that the legacy of the 300 SL would produce the superstar Mercedes Pagoda, and many more to follow.

 Max ‘Let’s build a cheaper 300SL’ Hoffman: